-Next: noise-canceling or noise reduction or noise reducing.
-Similarly, canceling, reduction, and reducing are used interchangeably.
+The next terms to learn are noise-cancelling, noise reduction or noise reducing.
+Similarly, cancelling, reduction, and reducing are used interchangeably.

-Meanwhile, noise-canceling describes a special type of headphone.
-It is used to listen to music.
-Alternatively, to wear while talking on the telephone.
-In both instances, background noise is reduced.
+Noise-cancelling describes a special type of headphone.
+These headphones are used to listen to music.
+In addition, they are used while talking on the telephone.
+In both cases, background noise is reduced.
 This is due to noise-cancelling features.
-However, noise-cancelling may also describe headphones that are not connected (wired or wirelessly) to music.
-Nor are they connected to sound.
-To sum up, ensure you are purchasing the right device!
+However, noise-cancelling may also describe headphones that are not connected (wired or wirelessly) to music or to sound.
+To sum up, ensure that you buy the right device!

-In addition, noise reduction or noise-reducing earmuffs or headphones all describe over the ear protection.
-In this case, to reduce environmental noises.
-Furthermore, people wear these types of devices at a shooting range.
-Finally, in a noisy workplace, like a factory.
-Finally, people simple wear them at work for health and safety standards.
+In addition, noise reduction, noise-reducing earmuffs or headphones all describe over-the-ear protection.
+In this instance, these products reduce environmental noises.
+For example, people wear these products at a shooting range.
+Alternatively, in a noisy workplace, like a factory.
+Finally, people simple wear them at work for health and safety reasons.

 The word “headphones” is often used instead of earmuffs.
 However, headphones describe product to listen to music.
 Or to connect to a phone.
 Headphones do not block out all sound.
 Nor do they reduce all sound.
 On the other hand, they may help reduce sound or noise that comes from the environment.
 That means you listen to the sound from the headphones.
 Examples are music, white noise, podcast, movie soundtrack, instead of the environment around you.

 Hearing is one of the senses.
-Nonetheless, noise, even a little bit of noise, contributes to people of all ages who experience sensory overload.
+Nonetheless, noise, and even a little bit of noise, contributes to sensory overload that people of all ages experience.
 Moreover, people with sensory sensitivity are bothered by specific noises.
-Furthermore, by noisy environments.
+Furthermore, they are often bothered by noisy environments.
 For example, in children, noise sensitivity occurs at school in the classroom.
-Additionally, on the playground.
-Alternatively, out in the community.
-On the other hand, for adults noise sensitivity and sensory overload happens at work.
-Or finally at home.
+It also occurs on the playground.
+And finally, out in the community.
+On the other hand, for adults, noise sensitivity and sensory overload may happen in the workplace.
+Alternatively, at home.
 Noise sensitivity, sensory sensitivity, and sensory overload is a problem for many people.
 And people of all ages.
 Finally, in different environments.

-Reduce noise sensitivity in public with noise-reducing earmuffs.
-Another tip is to look for events or places that offer a sensory-friendly experience.
+You can reduce noise sensitivity in public with noise-reducing earmuffs.
+Furthermore, another tip is to look for events or places that offer a sensory-friendly experience.